Six of the best to flatten your belly

 Many people in the pursuit of abdominal perfection spend too much time focusing on the rectus abdominis (located on the front of the torso, running from sternum to pubis) and completely neglect the other components of the mid-section.
 This is like trying to develop the biceps but not the triceps but still expecting to build a big, strong, functional arm.
 No matter how hard we try, this approach will limit our success and minimize the benefits we experience.
 Other common mistakes in abdominal training include the use of ultra-high reps in the hope of "spot reducing", using insufficient loading for fear of making the abdominal muscles "thick", using abdominal cradles to "safely" work the mid-section, ignoring the functions of the mid-section, not using enough variety in abdominal exercise selection and training the abdominals too often.

-The core, as the mid section is commonly known, is actually made up of a number of muscles, all of which deserve our attention if we are to develop a well balanced, functional and attractive set of abdominal muscles.
-Whilst it is not necessary to know the names of all these muscles to be able to exercise them effectively, it is worth casting an eye over the core's components so you can dazzle your friends with your new found anatomy and physiology knowledge!
+The core, as the mid-section is known, is actually made up of a number of muscles, all of which deserve our attention if we are to develop a well-balanced, functional and attractive set of abdominal muscles.
+Whilst it is not necessary to know the names of all these muscles to be able to exercise them effectively, it is worth casting an eye over the core's components, so you can dazzle your friends with your new-found anatomy and physiology knowledge!

 Because of the different functions of the core musculature, it is necessary to train the midsection with a multitude of exercise to ensure balanced development which will ensure both good aesthetics and function.
 In other words, as well as looking good (aesthetics), they will work well (function).
 Many abdominal routines are "all show, but no go" whereas we ideally want to develop both show and go simultaneously!
 The functions of the core can be divided into six specific movement patterns (hence the title of this article!) which need to be included when designing a core conditioning routine.
 Now, do not worry if the list of movements seems dauntingly long or complicated, later in the article, I will show you how to integrate these exercises into your current routine